ppy/osu-wiki/news/2017-08-24-osu-mania-4k-world-cup-ro16-recap.md

 In contrast to the busy Group Stage, the Round of 16 has historically been one of the more straightforward stages.
 Consisting of only 8 matches, teams compete fiercely in an effort to remain in the winner’s bracket.
 While no teams were at risk of being eliminated from the tournament this weekend, this stage will significantly impact how teams will progress throughout the remainder of this tournament.

-If you’ve missed the weekend matches, you can always rewatch the VODs [here](https://www.twitch.tv/osulive/videos/all), or settle for the weekly recap below!
+If you’ve missed the weekend matches, you can always watch the VODs [here](https://www.twitch.tv/osulive/videos/all), or settle for the weekly recap below!

 This year’s Round of 16 saw a total of 49 picks and 16 bans. [hyi - you can recover](https://osu.ppy.sh/beatmapsets/566156#mania/1199287) was definitely a favourite among teams, having been picked in all 8 matches!
 [Sonitus Vir ft.
 Emily Smith - Lune Noir](https://osu.ppy.sh/beatmapsets/57946#mania/225781) also received equal attention, proving to be a competitive map that was played 5 times and banned 3 times.